Updated on August 10th, 2021 by Bob Ciura

 If a stock is trading above its long-term average dividend yield, its valuation is more attractive.
 This is why the Sure Dividend Newsletter ranks stocks by dividend yield according to The 8 Rules of Dividend Investing.

 Finally, investors can also boost risk-adjusted returns by reducing portfolio volatility.
 The easiest way to reduce portfolio volatility is to smartly diversify across industries and sectors.
-Mathematically, the best way to reduce portfolio volatility is by investing in pairs of stocks that have the lowest correlation, such as Medtronic (MDT) and McDonald’s Corporation (MCD) – which form the pair of Dividend Aristocrats with the lowest correlation.
+Mathematically, the best way to reduce portfolio volatility is by investing in pairs of stocks that have the lowest correlation.

 Dividend growth investing is an attractive investment strategy on both an absolute basis and a risk-adjusted basis.
-The following articles will help the beginner investor get started building their dividend growth portfolio:
+The following article will help the beginner investor get started building their dividend growth portfolio: